ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 Since unextended UDP Proxying requests carry the target as part of the request, the proxy can protect unauthorized targets by rejecting requests before creating the tunnel, and communicate the rejection reason in response header fields.
-Binding UDP Proxying requests do not have this ability.
+Bound UDP Proxying requests do not have this ability.
 Therefore, proxies MUST validate the target on every datagram and MUST NOT forward individual datagrams with unauthorized targets.
 Proxies can either silently discard such datagrams or abort the corresponding request stream.